 The inability to urinate is a temporary problem and common after all types of surgery.
 If this is the case for you, tell your nurse right away.
-It may be necessary to temporarily insert a catheter (a tube) to empty your bladder, evacuate the urine and prevent complications.
+It may be necessary to temporarily insert a catheter (a tube) to empty your bladder, evacuate the urine and prevent complications before you return home.